tendermint/liquidity/x/liquidity/spec/README.md

 ## Abstract

-This document specifies the Liquidity Module of the Cosmos SDK that serves AMM (Automated Market Makers) style decentralized liquidity providing and coin swap functions.
+This document specifies the liquidity module of the Cosmos SDK that serves AMM (Automated Market Makers) style decentralized liquidity providing and coin swap functions.

 The module enable you to create a liquidity pool, deposit coins, or withdraw coins from the liquidity pool, and request a coin swap to the liquidity pool.

-This module is in the Cosmos Hub and any other blockchains based on the Cosmos SDK.
+This module is available in the Cosmos Hub and other blockchains that are based on the Cosmos SDK.

 ## Contents